Building Post-Quantum Cryptography Ready IoT Devices

 Challenges:

-Large signature sizes (20 KB to 40 KB) pose challenges for low-bandwidth applications like LoRaWAN.
+- Large signature sizes (20 KB to 40 KB) pose challenges for low-bandwidth applications like LoRaWAN or smart lighting systems in remote urban infrastructure digitalization.

-High computational cost for signature generation may strain low-power IoT devices.
+- High computational cost for signature generation may strain low-power embedded IoT devices.

 Comparison of ML-KEM, ML-DSA, and SLH-DSA